jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

       Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

-    this will enable scripts that have been signed by a verified publisher if you confirm, you can read more at `Set-ExecutionPolicy`_.
+    confirm the change and it will enable scripts that have been signed by a verified publisher to run on your computer, you can read more at `Set-ExecutionPolicy`_.
 Activate the virtual environment in PowerShell_

     .. code-block::